Close Menu

 If the government cannot meet its obligations, it must be honest with the public about the reasons why.

-If the unions are acting in good faith, they must ensure that their actions do not disproportionately harm the very people they are meant to protect.
+If unions act in good faith, they must ensure their actions don’t disproportionately harm those they protect.

 As the strike enters its first days, the stakes could not be higher.